 - Doctoral degree – GBP 15,000 to GBP 24,000

-If you want to bring down your educational expenses, it is best to apply to various scholarships available, please register here to avail scholarship opportunities.
+If you want to bring down your educational expenses, it is best to apply to various scholarships available, please register here to avail of scholarship opportunities.

 UK living costs for international students